Frequently Asked Questions (FAQs) – Queensland Personal Injury Law

 This is one of the most popular questions that our clients have when they are considering filing personal injury law claim.
 Is it worthwhile to bring a claim?

 The amount of compensation that you are entitled for your injuries under Queensland Personal Injury Law will greatly depend on the extent of your injuries and their impact on your employment, lifestyle, and everyday living.
-Your claim will depend on the following:
+Your injury compensation claim will depend on the following:

 - If your injuries affect your daily activities.
 For instance, if you can’t take care of yourself or you can’t perform your usual activities caused by your injuries.